forcedotcom/cli/releasenotes/README.md

 [Click here for the v49 release notes.](./v49.md)

-## 50.5.0 (November 12, 2020) - CLI 7.80.0
+## November 12, 2020

-These changes are in the 50.5.0 release candidate plug-in (`salesforcedx@latest-rc`).
+These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * FIX: The `force:source:convert` command works on custom labels.
 Previously you'd get the error `ERROR running force:source:convert: The package root directory is empty`.
 (GitHub issue [#684](https://github.com/forcedotcom/cli/issues/684))